Shane Willmett is an Australian born artist based in Brisbane working between India Ink works on paper, sculpture and Architecture.

 Inspired by the passing of time and particularly stirred by the relationship between people's memories and actual lived pasts Shane’s works are stripped back painting only in light and shadow, and positive and negative space.

 Shane’s works often stand alone and without context calling on the viewer’s imagination and memory to complete the composition.
-The end result leaves the artwork to take on a different life and ultimately, meaning - only the cast shadows’ length alluding to a time and place.
+The end result leaves the artwork to take on a different life and meaning - only the cast shadows’ length alluding to a time and place.

 India Ink was originally produced in China however, following trade with India the ink became commonly referred to as India Ink.